alexander-schranz/ten-years-as-a-web-developer/README.md

 ![Web Reports Prototype on my Website](images/web-reports.png)

-At the end of this blog post I want to thank all my colleagues at [Sulu](https://sulu.io).
+At the end of this blog post I want to send a big thank-you.

+First I want to thank [Stephanie Engstler](https://cargocollective.com/me_around) for the great Illustration I could use for this article and for always helping and supporting me.

+Also I want to thank all my colleagues at [Sulu](https://sulu.io).
 [Thomas](https://twitter.com/chirimoya) for always pushing me to try out new things and show us new technologies.
 [Johannes](https://twitter.com/WachterJohannes/) who is fast as hell and an always happy person, joking around still in bad situations.
 [Luca](https://github.com/luca-rath) his fast learning and progress to watch was such great and still likes writing JS still after hearing me a lot moan about it.